merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 This workflow uses the development version of [anvi'o](https://anvio.org) (`8-dev`), which you can install and activate following [anvi'o installation instructions](https://anvio.org/install/#development-version).
 Any more recent version of anvi'o should also work successfully.
 Load the anvi'o conda environment before running the workflow.
 The ModelSEED database should be installed in the default location for the anvi'o environment by {% include PROGRAM name="anvi-setup-modelseed-database" %}.

-The computational demands of reproducing the workflow are minimal, all commands below should run within a few minutes or lesss on a modest laptop.
+The computational demands of reproducing the workflow are minimal, all commands below should run within a few minutes or less on a modest laptop.

 ### The data pack